Volunteer in Setrawa (Rural Site)

 Before your adventure to Setrawa starts, you will have an introduction of a few days in Jodhpur.
 This includes buying the clothes you will need to wear in Setrawa, going to the FRO (Registration in India), getting to know a few facts about the behaviour in the Guesthouse (mostly important for the volunteers who are staying there) and also a few things to make sure everything goes smoothly.
 Furthermore, you will have some time to go sightseeing in Jodhpur and to get to know the most important shops where you can buy items like clothes and food.
 You will also get a filter for Setrawa, because you won't be able or rather should not drink the tap water, an USB Internet stick (there won't be wifi) and a SIM Card for your mobile phone.
 Besides you should go to the ATM to get some money for the stay in Setrawa as there is no ATM there.

-Two Sambhali Trust Empowerment Centres are based 110 km west of Jodhpur in the heart of the Thar desert, amidst an impressive scenery of sand dunes and farming fields: Setrawa Empowerment Centre and Shanti Empowerment Centre.
-Please click here for more information about these centres.
+The Sambhali Primary Education and Vocational Training is based 110 km west of Jodhpur in the heart of the Thar desert, amidst an impressive scenery of sand dunes and farming fields.

 As Setrawa volunteers live with local host families in the village, they have the chance to experience the daily life of an Indian family and have an insight into many traditions and events like weddings and the festivals of Holi and Diwali.
 They work from Monday to Saturday, about four to five hours a day.